 Underline: Indicates matter added to previous Master Plan.
 Page 53 DRAFT Dated 2017-12-18

-• Establish a Continue to review procedures to better protect the town from liability problems by providing increased security at Maple Lake.
+- Develop better ways to discourage non-residents from vandalizing the fence, dock, and shed. - Establish a procedure to better protect the town from liability problems by providing increased security at Maple Lake.